-The ADVANCE Clinical Data Research Network (CDRN) is led by OCHIN in partnership with Health Choice Network (HCN) and Oregon Health & Science University (OHSU).
+The ADVANCE Clinical Research Network (CRN) is led by OCHIN in partnership with Fenway Health, Health Choice Network (HCN) and Oregon Health & Science University (OHSU).
 ADVANCE partners with the Robert Graham Center/HealthLandscape for geocoding CVS data.
 The goal of ADVANCE is to build and maintain a “community laboratory” of Federally Qualified Health Centers (FQHCs) serving safety net patients, including the uninsured, the under-insured, undocumented immigrants, and other vulnerable populations.

-The ADVANCE Research Data Warehouse (RDW) maintains data on over 4.5 million patients and is the nation’s most comprehensive dataset on care and health outcomes in safety net patients.
-ADVANCE is one of 9 large Clinical Research Networks (CRNs) in the Patient Centered Outcomes Research Institute’s (PCORI) distributed research network called PCORnet.
-The goal of PCORnet is to create a national network of representative data for conducting comparative effectiveness and clinical outcomes research.
+The ADVANCE Research Data Warehouse (RDW) maintains data on nearly 5 million patients and is the nation’s most comprehensive dataset on care and health outcomes in safety net patients.
+ADVANCE is one of 9 large Clinical Research Networks (CRNs) in the Patient Centered Outcomes Research Institute’s (PCORI) distributed research network, called PCORnet®.
+The goal of PCORnet® is to create a national network of representative data for conducting comparative effectiveness and clinical outcomes research.

 It is the mission of OCHIN Research to improve the health of underserved populations, enhance quality of care, and inform health policy through research.
 Our studies examine interventions and delivery system improvements, especially those that focus on: understanding and addressing health conditions; improving health outcomes; evaluating interventions; testing health information technology interventions; and implementing evidence-based practices.